Read Me First

 • Come to class with things you need help with or want to dive into more

-• Engage with the class in the weekly calls and in slack.
+• Engage with the class in the weekly calls and in Slack.
 You’re not in this alone!

 • WRITE CODE you should spend at least 10 hours a week writing code.